Legal Parentage & Paternity Dispute

 Modern expectations about family building and family life also continue to challenge and outpace legal frameworks.
 The global nature of the fertility sector is not matched with harmonisation of assisted reproduction law.
 This can create legal parentage gaps, problems with birth certificates and a lack of legal parental responsibility powers for parents to safeguard their children’s upbringing.

-A dispute about an individual or child’s legal parentage can arise in a range of modern family and assisted reproduction situations including:
+A dispute about an individual or child’s legal parentage and paternity can arise in a range of modern family and assisted reproduction situations including:

 - Problems with completion of patient HFEA consent forms at UK fertility clinics (e.g. missing or errors), calling into question the legal parentage of a non-birth parent for their child.